Traumatic brain injury treatment comes in a variety of forms.

 These therapies address the many different aspects of TBI, including the physical, emotional, and cognitive effects that typically follow a brain injury.

 Treatment usually begins in the hospital as soon as the person is strong enough.
-After that, you will either be sent to an inpatient rehab facility, or you will be sent home.
+After that, your doctors will either send you to an inpatient rehab facility or back home.

 Whether you are sent to a facility or back home, there are several different treatments that you will most likely need to participate in.
 We’ll discuss the most important ones below.